dotnet/AspNetCore.Docs/aspnet/identity/overview/features-api/account-confirmation-and-password-recovery-with-aspnet-identity.md

 In this section, you'll use NuGet to download a more complete sample we will work with.

 1. Create a new ***empty*** ASP.NET Web project.
-2. In the Package Manager Console, enter the following the following commands:
+2. In the Package Manager Console, enter the following commands:

     [!code-console[Main](account-confirmation-and-password-recovery-with-aspnet-identity/samples/sample4.cmd)]

    In this tutorial, we'll use [SendGrid](http://sendgrid.com/) to send email.
 The `Identity.Samples` package installs the code we will be working with.
 3. Set the [project to use SSL](../../../mvc/overview/security/create-an-aspnet-mvc-5-app-with-facebook-and-google-oauth2-and-openid-sign-on.md).
-4. Test local account creation by running the app, selecting on **Register** link, and posting the registration form.
+4. Test local account creation by running the app, selecting the **Register** link, and posting the registration form.
 5. Select the demo email link, which simulates email confirmation.
 6. Remove the demo email link confirmation code from the sample (The `ViewBag.Link` code in the account controller.
 See the `DisplayEmail` and `ForgotPasswordConfirmation` action methods and razor views ).

-> [!NOTE]
+> [!WARNING]
-> Warning: If you change any of the security settings in this sample, productions apps will need to undergo a security audit that explicitly calls the changes made.
+> If you change any of the security settings in this sample, productions apps will need to undergo a security audit that explicitly calls the changes made.

 ## Examine the code in App\_Start\IdentityConfig.cs